chunliangmu/clmuphantomlib/README.md

 There are some examples in the examples/ folder for running the code.
-They are directly copied from my scripts, and you may want to change the input parameters (the `*__input.py` file and the `_*.py` files) before using them.
+They are directly copied from my scripts on 2024-05-10, and you may want to change the input parameters (the `*__input.py` file and the `_*.py` files) before using them.